Anthony Alford: Toronto Blue Jays

 Alford opened the 2015 season with the Lansing Lugnuts.
 On June 5, he was named a Midwest League midseason All-Star.
 At that time, Alford led the league with a .446 on-base percentage.
-He was promoted to the Advanced-A Dunedin Blue Jays on June 25, and played the remainder of the season there.
+He was promoted to the High-A Dunedin Blue Jays on June 25, and played the remainder of the season there.
 Alford played in 107 total games in 2015, and batted .298 with four home runs, 35 RBI, and 27 stolen bases.
 He was invited to Major League spring training on January 12, 2016, and reassigned to minor league camp on March 12.
 Alford was assigned to the Dunedin Blue Jays to open the 2016 minor league season.
 On June 10, Alford suffered a concussion after colliding with a teammate in the outfield, and needed to be stretchered off the field.
 He returned from injury on June 22.
 Alford struggled in 2016, batting at or near the Mendoza Line for the first half of the year.
 Near the end of July, he appeared to find his stroke, raising his season batting average to a high of .249 on August 16.
 He finished the season with a .236 average, nine home runs, 44 RBI, and 18 stolen bases.
 After the 2016 season, the Blue Jays assigned Alford to the Mesa Solar Sox of the Arizona Fall League.
 On October 31, Alford was named an AFL All-Star.
 The Blue Jays added him to their 40-man roster after the season to protect him from the Rule 5 draft.
 Alford appeared in 23 games for Mesa during the Fall League season, and hit .253 with three home runs and 15 RBI.
 He was named an AFL Rising Star at the end of the season.

 Alford took part in 2017 Major League spring training, and was praised by manager John Gibbons for the improvements he had made over the past year.
 On March 17, he was assigned to the Double-A New Hampshire Fisher Cats.
 Prior to the start of the season, Alford was ranked third on Major League Baseball's 2017 Top 30 Blue Jays prospects list, and 70th on the Top 100 MLB prospects list.
 In 33 games with New Hampshire, Alford hit .325 with three home runs, 11 RBI, and nine stolen bases before being called up to the majors.